+The universal childcare funding model also covers daycare services for children with special needs.
+They can attend either specialised childcare centres or integrated ones.
+However, the latest national household survey shows that nearly 50 per cent of disabled children attended regular daycare centres, followed by those who did not attend any institutions (23 per cent), specialised daycare centres for the disabled (13 per cent), general kindergarten classes (9 per cent), integrated centres for the disabled (3 per cent), and special kindergarten classes (3 per cent).
+Notably, the most common reason given for not using a centre was there being no suitable childcare centres for these children (MHW and KICCE, 2021a).

+Current childcare financing also attempts to cover extended childcare hours (16:00-19:30).
+However, the gap between public and private childcare centres continues due to a lack of available teachers for those extra hours.
+Moreover, among some of the private childcare centres as well as some of the childcare centres in rural areas, children's numbers are insufficient to make running extended hours viable (MHW and KICCE, 2021b).

+Quality

-- institutions (23%), specialised daycare centres for the disabled (13%), general - kindergarten classes (9%), integrated centres for the disabled (3%), and special - kindergarten classes (3%).
-Notably, the most common reason given for not using a - centre was there being no suitable childcare centres for these children (MHW & KICCE, - 437 2021a). - 438 Current childcare financing also attempts to cover extended childcare hours (16:00- - 19:30).
-However, the gap between public and private childcare centres continues due - 440 to a lack of available teachers for those extra hours.
-Moreover, among some of the - 441 private childcare centres as well as some of the childcare centres in rural areas, - 442 children's numbers are insufficient to make running extended hours viable (MHW & - 443 KICCE, 2021b). - 444 Quality - The issue of quality is closely associated with equity.
-Arguably, true quality childcare - cannot be achieved unless the system offers accessible and affordable services - equitably to all children and families within their communities (Lloyd, 2020). - In England, important quality-related aspects of private provision are not inspected by - Ofsted, including staff pay and employment conditions and provider financial viability - (Simon et al., 2022).
-Parents may be reluctant to use provision whose quality they do - not trust, affecting maternal employment choices (DfE, 2023c).
-Other factors also - militate against England's childcare system offering enough high-quality provision. - The unfettered growth over the last two decades of large for-profit childcare - corporations, some with shareholder business models and some supported by private - equity firms, has not led to an increase in ECEC places (Simon et al., 2022).
-In fact, - nearly 50% of under-fives are now living in childcare 'deserts', i.e. areas with three or - more children for every place (Pollard et al., 2023; Hurley et al., 2024).
-Alongside - quantity, provision quality is also unevenly distributed across regions (Ofsted, 2024). - Even where private provision is available, in the absence of a parental fee cap, fees - charged for hours additional to the publicly funded childcare entitlements for two-, - three- and four-year-olds and younger children, have been deterring low-income - 462 families' access (Garcia and Topping, 2023). - The quality and qualifications of the childcare workforce are pivotal to service quality. - In England, the childcare workforce is split between teachers and practitioners working in the school sector, i.e. in state nursery classes and nursery schools, where remuneration and employment conditions are better, and those employed in the private sector.
-In 2022, only 9% of the childcare workforce had accredited graduate status, while the number of graduates registering for university-based Early Years Initial Teacher Training has decreased by 77% cent since 2013.
-Among the rest of the private childcare workforce, 70% of practitioners have a level 2 or level 3 vocational qualification, while 21% have no formal early years qualification at all (Orso et al., 2023).
-"This disparity in the level of qualifications between the maintained and private and voluntary sector has implications for the quality of provision and outcomes for children" (Archer and Oppenheim, 2021, p.
+The issue of quality is closely associated with equity.
+Arguably, true quality childcare cannot be achieved unless the system offers accessible and affordable services equitably to all children and families within their communities (Lloyd, 2020).

+In England, important quality-related aspects of private provision are not inspected by Ofsted, including staff pay and employment conditions and provider financial viability (Simon et al., 2022).
+Parents may be reluctant to use provision whose quality they do not trust, affecting maternal employment choices (DfE, 2023c).
+Other factors also militate against England's childcare system offering enough high-quality provision.

+The unfettered growth over the last two decades of large for-profit childcare corporations, some with shareholder business models and some supported by private equity firms, has not led to an increase in ECEC places (Simon et al., 2022).
+In fact, nearly 50 per cent of under-fives are now living in childcare "deserts," that is, areas with three or more children for every place (Pollard et al., 2023; Hurley et al., 2024).
+Alongside quantity, provision quality is also unevenly distributed across regions (Ofsted, 2024).
+Even where private provision is available, in the absence of a parental fee cap, fees charged for hours additional to the publicly funded childcare entitlements for two-, three- and four-year-olds and younger children have been deterring low-income families' access (Garcia and Topping, 2023).

+The quality and qualifications of the childcare workforce are pivotal to service quality.
+In England, the childcare workforce is split between teachers and practitioners working in the school sector, that is, in state nursery classes and nursery schools, where remuneration and employment conditions are better, and those employed in the private sector.
+In 2022, only 9 per cent of the childcare workforce had accredited graduate status, while the number of graduates registering for university-based Early Years Initial Teacher Training has decreased by 77 per cent since 2013.
+Among the rest of the private childcare workforce, 70 per cent of practitioners have a level 2 or level 3 vocational qualification, while 21 per cent have no formal early years qualification at all (Orso et al., 2023).
+"This disparity in the level of qualifications between the maintained and private and voluntary sectors has implications for the quality of provision and outcomes for children" (Archer and Oppenheim, 2021, p.
 24.)